No need to include any of the following on your CV

 - Sexual orientation.

 During the interview process, you are also not legally obliged to answer any of these questions.
-In fact, you should not be asked these questions.
+In fact, you should not be asked any questions that relate to the information above during an interview.
 The information above has no relevance to someone’s ability to do the job.

 Recent Comments